swirllyman/Git_Essentials/README.md

 # Verify the new remote URL
 $ git remote -v

-#push changes to new main branch
+# Push changes to new main branch
 $ git push origin main